ucsb-cs156-s24/proj-organic-tianle-github-app/docs/oauth.md

 3. Use `dokku storage:list <your-app>` to see if it's mounted.
 4. Run `dokku config:set <your-app> --no-restart GITHUB_PKFILE=/app/.github.pk.der` to set the environment variable.
 5. Run `dokku ps:rebuild <your-app>` to restart the app.
+6.
 **If you run into errors, or it's just simply not working, please try to change the permission of your `.github.pk.der` file to be readable to the dokku user**

+If the application failed to start due to connection refused, please try to increase the wait time for dokke via `dokku confit:set <yourapp> DOKKU_DEFAULT_CHECKS_WAIT=20`.

+Please refer to this documentation for details: https://dokku.com/docs~v0.8.2/deployment/zero-downtime-deploys/

 # About the `.env` and `.env.SAMPLE` files.